DraconicVision/Git-Documentation/README.md

 > git commit

 Which will open up the message in VSCode and you can enter the message.
-When you are done entering your message save with crtl + s and close the tab with ctrl + f4.
-Once the tab is closed the changes will be commited locally.
+When you are done entering your message save with CTRL + S and close the tab with CTRL + F4.
+Once the tab is closed the changes will be committed locally.

 ### Git Push

-To upload your commited changes to Github you can do
+To upload your committed changes to Github you can do
 > git push origin <!--Branch name here-->

 To reduce the amount of writing you have to do per every time you git push I recommend you do